 & Sir John Palmer Acland

 Lady Lydia Acland & her sons, Tom aged 5 and Arthur aged 3

 The Aclands are one of the oldest families in the West Country of England.
 "Their continuity is [also] owed to a genetic tendency to produce sons.
 This enabled them to marry heiresses and so increase their possessions, century by century.
 By the 18th century they ranked among the largest landowners in the West, with their main bases the Killerton estate in Devon and the Holnicote estate in Somerset, both of which have now been given to the National Trust."

 A Devon Family: The story of the Aclands by Anne Acland.

 Sir Peregrine's father Sir John Palmer Acland, was a grandson of Sir Hugh Acland 6th Bart and Cicely Wroth, coheiress of Sir Thomas Wroth of Petherton Park Somerset.
 It is from her ancestors that the Palmer lineage originates.
 Sir John's parents were Arthur Acland and Elizabeth Oxenham.

-John 'Mad Jack' Fuller, had two older sisters Elizabeth and Frances.
+John 'Mad Jack' Fuller, had no brothers and two older sisters Elizabeth and Frances.

 Elizabeth Fuller was born in 1751 in Waldron, Sussex.
-She was buried on 29 Jun 1815 in Fairfield, Stogursey, Somersetshire.
-She married Sir John Palmer Acland on 17 Jul 1781 in St Marylebone, London.
+She married Sir John Palmer Acland on 17 July 1781 in St Marylebone, London.
 Of their seven children, only Peregrine Palmer Fuller Palmer Acland married and had children of his own.
+She was buried on 29 June 1815 in Fairfield, Stogursey, Somersetshire.